Cellulite is caused by three separate factors:

 The procedure takes about 5-10 minutes, and while the needle pinches, the medication itself is painless.
 The medication, once injected, specifically targets the collagen in the septations, causing them to break down, allowing the skin to smooth out.
 The effect on the collagen septation is permanent.
 The treatment begins with a comprehensive evaluation of the curve, elasticity, and contour of the buttocks.
 Specific areas of dimpling are identified by using suspended lighting to illuminate contours and ridges within the skin.
 Each specific area along the middle and lower contours of the buttock are marked.
 One treatment can solve up to 12 specific dimples per side, so we mark and provide a comprehensive treatment throughout the gluteal skin.
 The areas of greatest effect are the mid and lower buttocks.

-Qwo is FDA approved for long term resolution/treatment of small to medium skin contour deformities consistent with cellulite along the buttocks.
-It is specifically tailored towards treatment of the glutes.
+QWO is FDA approved for long term resolution/treatment of small to medium skin contour deformities consistent with cellulite along the buttocks.
+QWO is specifically tailored towards treatment of the glutes.

 The most common side effect of Qwo is bruising.
 Nealy 83% of patients in the FDA study showed low to moderate bruising.
 Our experience at Ocean Drive® is similar to the FDA report.
 Most women bruise after treatment, and while bruising can last up to 14 days, it is not typically swollen or painful.
 More discoloration than pressure.
-No downtime is needed following therapy, and patients can resume normal activity at 24 hours.
+No downtime is needed following therapy, and after their treatment with QWO Vero Beach patients can resume normal activity at 24 hours.

 This intervention is targeted towards women who have mild or moderate skin laxity, but contours and ridges consistent with cellulite.
 The area for direct treatment is the buttock.
 No other procedure or intervention directly treats this anatomic area as specifically as Qwo.
 The effect of this intervention on the skin can be long lasting, or permanent.